-90% of our recommendations that 96% We achieved our target. are considered by the Legislative Assembly are accepted (2005 - 86%) The results for 2006 are based on all our recommendations made in the period April 2001 to March 2006 and reported on by the Standing Committees on Public Accounts and Crown and Central Agencies.
-Of the 10 recommendations (4%) not accepted by the committees, 3 (1%) were discussed, but neither accepted nor rejected.
+90% of our recommendations that 99% We achieved our target. are considered by the Legislative Assembly are accepted (2007 - 97%) The results for 2008 are based on all our recommendations made in the period April 2003 to March 2008 and reported on by the Standing Committees on Public Accounts and Crown and Central Agencies.